-For those looking for a discussion of the parameters of chili, see this post or this one on Serious Eats.
+For those looking for a discussion of the parameters of chili, see this post.
 Quite briefly, chili must 1) taste like chili peppers, 2) be meaty 3) have creamy beans, if using beans, and 4) be bound by a thick and flavorful sauce.

 I ascribe to all these parameters, broadly defined.
 More often than not I want tripe in my chili rather than meat, or both.
 Tripe and beans is such a classic pairing, so why not tripe chili?

 Tripe, as you may recall, is the stomach of various ruminants (grazing animals.)
 You can use honeycomb tripe or rumen.
 Both are accessible at ethnic markets, butchers shops, and farmer's markets these days.
 Honeycomb may be the more recognizable with its trademark hexagonal shape.
 I also like rumen, the part of the stomach that looks like a hairy sponge or sea anemone.
 If I can find both cuts for my chili, I'll use both.
 You'll see the difference between the two cuts more clearly when they are cooked.

 To get the tripe to a point of such succulence, it must be cooked over low and slow heat.
 You could say the same for beans, but on a shorter time frame.
 Between beans and tripe, the latter is much harder to overcook.
 To ensure that both reach their exact point of tenderness, I simmer my tripe beforehand until it is already tender and good to eat.
 Then I add the tripe to the chili pot a half hour before the beans reach their optimal tenderness.
 If you time it correctly, all of it can be done in one pot over the course of several hours, but I often par-simmer my tripe, then devote myself to a session of chili-making on another day.